-It has been 25 years since the release of “The Shawshank Redemption,” a prison escape film based on the 1982 Stephen King novella “Rita Hayworth and the Shawshank Redemption.”
+It has been over 25 years since the release of “The Shawshank Redemption,” a prison escape film based on the 1982 Stephen King novella “Rita Hayworth and the Shawshank Redemption.”
 It's arguably one of the best movies ever made.
 The film is undoubtedly synonymous with the prison genre, but it’s not the only flick about life in the clink.
-To celebrate 25 years of "Shawshank," here are the 25 best prison movies of all time.
+To celebrate more than a quarter-century of "Shawshank," here are the 25 best prison movies of all time.

 A 1947 film noir about life behind the bars of Westgate Prison, “Brute Force” stars Burt Lancaster, Hume Cronyn, Charles Bickford, Yvonne De Carlo and Ann Blyth.
 Directed by Jules Dassin and written by Richard Brooks, the gritty melodrama centers on the brutal realities of the American prison system in the 1940s yet is still relevant some 70 years later.

 Although the 1962 prison film “Birdman of Alcatraz” is largely fictionalized, the protagonist, Robert Stroud, was actually a real person.
 As the biopic shows, Stroud (Burt Lancaster, yet again) was a convicted murderer who spent much of his life in solitary confinement at Kansas’ Leavenworth Prison as well as the titular Alcatraz.
 In addition to becoming a bird owner and expert to pass the time, the once-rebellious Stroud also becomes a trusted inmate during his life sentence, eventually finding a bit of fame after a biography about his life is penned.
 Karl Malden, Thelma Ritter, Telly Savalas, Neville Brand and Betty Field co-star in this acclaimed drama, which earned four Academy Award nominations.